From shining skyscrapers to residential neighborhoods, glass is a staple element in architecture and design.

 - Clarity and Quality: Enjoy crystal clear clarity and outstanding results for doors, windows, cabinets, or display cases.

 - Sound Reduction: Because of its thickness and strength, it has twice the soundproofing abilities as ordinary glass.

 - UV Protection: Tempered glass absorbs approximately 65 percent of UV rays.
 This can be increased with a tinted finish.

-- Impact Resistance: It is significantly more durable and less prone to break, which is why it is used in so many applications.
+- Impact Resistance: It is significantly more durable and less prone to crack, which is why it is used in so many applications.

 Best Used For: Situation Tempered glass is best suited for windows, doors, furniture, and home appliances.